LeBlanc, The Deceiver (Introduction)

 Farming - Last hit minions whenever you can.
 It is harder for LeBlanc to farm because early in the game she has no abilities that can one-shot minions (except for maybe a Mimic of Distortion).
 If pushed under the tower, you can last hit ranged minions (that are full health) on LeBlanc by auto-attacking them once, and letting the turret hit them once, then auto-attacking them again for the last hit.
 For instance, to get the most gold out of the minions if you are pushed under tower, hit one auto-attack on the ranged minions while the tower is focused on the melee minions.
 When the tower attacks a ranged minion you've already hit once, it will be low enough to hit it for the kill.

 Cooldowns and Teamfights - LeBlanc's cooldowns are overall low, but to get a combo going you have to almost always wait on Mimic to come off cooldown.
-When in teamfights, after your original combo just hang in the back of the fight and land Sigil of Silence on people until your Mimic comes off cooldown.
+When in teamfights, after your original combo just hang in the back of the fight and land Sigil of Malice on people until your Mimic comes off cooldown.
 Do another combo.
 Rinse and repeat.